thyroid tumour

 Widely invasive oncocytic carcinoma of the thyroid gland

-What is widely invasive oncocytic carcinoma of the thyroid gland?
 Widely invasive oncocytic carcinoma is a type of thyroid cancer.
-The tumour is called “widely invasive” because groups of cancer cells are found throughout the normal thyroid gland.
-Another name for this tumour is widely invasive Hurthle cell carcinoma.
-How is widely invasive oncocytic carcinoma …
+It is called “widely invasive” because groups of cancer cells are found throughout the normal thyroid gland.
+This type of cancer is made up of large oncocytic cells, also known as Hurthle cells.
+How is this diagnosis made?
+The diagnosis of widely invasive oncocytic carcinoma …

 Read More »